Orbits classifying extensions of prime power order groups: Nonabelian extensions

-The last equality contradicts the fact that $G/M$ is elementary abelian of rank $2$.
+In particular, this would imply that $T=(M\cap T)+T[p^{L_c-1}]$, contradicting the definition of $L_c$.
 We are now left with considering the case $l<l_c=L=L_c$.
 It follows from Lemma \ref{lemma:xTyT} that $|b|=p^l$ and, in particular, $b$ is not contained in $M$.
-Now, the elements $x$ and $y$ having the same orders, we assume without loss of generality that $b\notin \ker g$ and so $\delta$ is invertible. \end{proof}
+Now, the elements $x$ and $y$ having the same orders, we assume without loss of generality that $\delta$ is invertible. \end{proof}

 \begin{lemma} Assume that $(\lL([\omega]),\lL_c([\omega]))=(\lL([\vartheta]),\lL_c([\vartheta]))=(l,L,l_c,L_c)$ and, additionally, that $l=l_c\leq L=L_c$.
 Then one has $[\omega]\sim_{A_c}[\vartheta]$. \end{lemma}